silverwind/droppy/README.md

 - HTTPS listening on all IPv4 interfaces, port 443, with 1 year of HSTS duration, using the provided TLS files.

 A listener object accepts these options:
-- `host` *String/Array* - Network interface(s) to listen on.
+- `host` *string/Array* - Network interface(s) to listen on.
 Required.
-- `port` *Number/Array* - Network port(s) to listen on.
+- `port` *number/Array* - Network port(s) to listen on.
 Required.
-- `protocol` *String* - Protocol to use, `http` or `https`.
+- `protocol` *string* - Protocol to use, `http` or `https`.
 Required.

 For TLS these additional options are available:
-- `cert` *String* - Path to PEM-encoded TLS certificate file, which can include additional intermediate certificates concatenated after the main certificate.
+- `cert` *string* - Path to PEM-encoded TLS certificate file, which can include additional intermediate certificates concatenated after the main certificate.
 This path can be relative to the config directory.
 Required.
-- `key` *String* - Path to PEM-encoded TLS private key file.
+- `key` *string* - Path to PEM-encoded TLS private key file.
 This path can be relative to the config directory.
 Required.
-- `dhparam` *String* - Path to PEM-encoded TLS Diffie-Hellman parameters file.
+- `dhparam` *string* - Path to PEM-encoded TLS Diffie-Hellman parameters file.
 If not provided, new 2048 bit parameters will generated and saved for future use.
 This path can be relative to the config directory.
-- `passphrase` *String* - Passphrase for the TLS private key in case it is encrypted.
+- `passphrase` *string* - Passphrase for the TLS private key in case it is encrypted.
-- `hsts` *Number* - Length of the [HSTS](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) header in seconds.
+- `hsts` *number* - Length of the [HSTS](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) header in seconds.
 Set to `0` to disable HSTS.

 ## API
 droppy can be used with frameworks like [express](https://github.com/strongloop/express):